DraconicVision/Git-Documentation/README.md

 > git add .
 > git status

-You will then see that in the terminal there have been no percieved changes.
+You will then see that in the terminal there have been no perceived changes.
 This is because you are sort of one commit behind, at least locally.
 After the sensitive information has been removed you can do
 > git push -f origin <!--Branch Name-->